polypheny/Website/documentation/README.md

 ## REST-based Query Interface
-* [Structure]{:.heading.flip-title} --- The structure of queries against the REST-based query interface.
+* [Structure]{:.heading.flip-title} --- The structure of queries for the REST-based query interface.
 {:.related-posts.faded}